Djokovic–Federer rivalry: History at Wimbledon

 On grass courts Djokovic leads 3–1; with all four matches coming at Wimbledon: once in the semifinals in 2012, which Federer won in four sets; and again in the finals of 2014, 2015, and 2019, which Djokovic won in five, four, and five sets respectively.
-The 2019 final was the first match ever in which a tiebreak was played at 12 all in the final set, following a rule change that year.
-Federer's first major title came at Wimbledon where he is naturally comfortable playing on the grass.
-Federer went on to reach seven consecutive Wimbledon finals, from 2003 to 2009 inclusive.
-Federer appeared in five more finals.
-In total he has won eight of his twelve finals.
-Federer is one of the most successful grass court players ever and many tennis analysts consider grass to be his best surface.
+Their 2019 final was historic as it was the longest final ever played at Wimbledon.
+Federer's first major title came at Wimbledon, and he went on to win it seven times more for eight in total, while Djokovic has won seven titles at Wimbledon.

+Both Federer and Djokovic enjoy playing on faster surfaces such as grass, but this was not always the case for Djokovic as his movement struggled on grass courts early in his career before he immensely improved during his prime years.
+On the other hand, Federer had natural movement on grass and was able to find success on the surface early in his career unlike Djokovic.
+Many tennis analysts consider grass to be Federer's best surface.

-Federer has 19 titles on grass with ten at Halle, eight at Wimbledon and one at Stuttgart.
-Djokovic has eight grass titles thus far, seven at Wimbledon and one at Eastbourne.
-Federer has often played his warm-up tournament in Halle which precedes Wimbledon.
-Djokovic's quest to win Roland Garros has been his main priority for several years, often leaving him too exhausted to partake in a warm-up tournament on grass.
+Federer almost always played a warm-up tournament before Wimbledon, namely, at Halle where he had a career-long contract and there he won ten titles of his 19 overall titles on grass.
+On the other hand, Djokovic's quest to win Roland Garros was his main priority for several years, often leaving him exhausted to partake in a warm-up tournament on grass.
 He has instead preferred to rest before Wimbledon.
-However, despite achieving success at the French Open, Djokoivc has continued to jettison all grass court tournaments besides Wimbledon, with the result that Federer still has more than double the amount of grass court titles, despite Djokovic's success at Wimbledon and being regarded as the best player on the surface since Federer's retirement.
+However, despite achieving success at the French Open, Djokovic has continued to jettison all grass court tournaments besides Wimbledon where he won seven titles of his eight overall titles on grass.

-Both Federer and Djokovic enjoy playing on faster surfaces such as grass, but Djokovic's movement struggled on grass courts early on in his career.
-On the other hand, Federer's movement on grass was considered to be unparalleled during his prime years.
-Grass was Djokovic's least successful surface from 2005 to 2010.
-Since then, Djokovic's movement on grass has immensely improved, a key factor that has enabled him to win Wimbledon seven times between 2011 and 2022.